Swissquote vs Interactive Brokers 2023

 In both cases, these brokers have an excellent overall reputation.
 I have never heard of massive issues with these brokers.

-On TrustPilot, both brokers get similar scores, with 3.3 stars for IB and 3.2 for Swissquote.
-For both services, people complain about the customer service.
-While this is not a great sign, this is the case for almost every service I have reviewed.
+On TrustPilot, both brokers get similar scores: 3.3 stars for IB and 3.2 stars for Swissquote.
+People complain about the customer service for both services.
+While this is not a great sign, it is the case for almost every service I have reviewed.

 Overall, the reputation of both brokers is sound.
 Many people are complaining, but none of these complaints are very worrying.
 Overall, long-time users of both brokers are happy with it.